JANERUBBISHTOEAT/CSCC09-24F-Project/readme.md

-# CSCC09 24F Final Project: A Secure Web Implementation for P2P File Sharing
+# CSCC09 24F Final Project - WebToWeb: A Secure Web Implementation for P2P File Sharing

 $\quad$ This paper presents a browser-based BitTorrent client with encrypted file-sharing functionality.
 The client will leverage [Remix](https://remix.run/) and [WebTorrent](https://github.com/webtorrent/webtorrent) for the frontend, with backend deployment on Google Cloud Platform.
 Project evaluation will focus on performance, security, and user experience.